pgroce/emacs-pkgs/docs/elpa/pg-autovenv-readme.txt

 This is a fork of auto-virtualenv.el
 <https://github.com/marcwebbie/auto-virtualenv> by Markwebbie.
 The
-package name has been changed, and some of the code simplified for my use.
+package name has been changed, and some of the code simplified and updated.
 The original commentary (with the package name updated)
 follows:

 Auto Virtualenv is a powerful Emacs package for Python developers, offering